The era of the siloed IT team is at long last coming to an end.

 - Easier collaboration.
 The ability to record, find, and play videos anywhere, at any time makes it easier to break down communication silos and speed up creating, testing, and deploying new processes.

-As video becomes more integral to how businesses communicate and collaborate, now is the best time to consider how your organization manages its video.
+As video becomes more integral to how businesses communicate and collaborate, now is the best time to consider how your organization supports both live and on-demand video.